AnonymousRand/mc_set_seed_videos/README.md

 As per Mojang guidelines, this modded client does not distribute any of the game's code.

-Versions 1-5 were not documented in separate releases on this Github.
+Version 1.0 was a non-Optifine version with less features and is not documented on this Github.